 Can I submit multiple proposals?

-Yes you can, but bear in mind that we’re looking for ideas that are well developed and feasible within the time frame and budget, so it’s best to focus on developing one or two ideas well rather than taking a scattergun approach.
+Yes, you can, but bear in mind that we’re looking for ideas and stories that are well developed and feasible within the timeframe and budget.

 How much filmmaking experience do I need to have?

-Loading Docs is an initiative that aims to give filmmakers who have some filmmaking experience the opportunity to create work that will challenge, inspire and captivate audiences and within some major constraints.
 The initiative is not aimed at students.
-However, if you are a less-experienced filmmaker with a really great idea we still want to hear from you, and if you are successful in being shortlisted at the first phase the Loading Docs team will discuss how you might be supported with experienced crew or mentors.
+However, if you are a less-experienced filmmaker with a great idea we still want to hear from you, and if you are successful in being shortlisted at the first phase the Loading Docs team will discuss how you might be supported with experienced crew or mentors.

 Why do I need an Impact Partner?